Dude, what’s that lump? A guy’s guide to STIs

 Tuesday 9 July 2019

-So you’ve spotted a lump… down there… and you’re a little nervous.
+So you’ve spotted a lump…down there…and you’re a little nervous.
 It could be nothing.
 Maybe it’ll go away by itself.
 Right?

 There are times where we might play the ‘wait and see’ game, but it’s not wise to gamble when it comes to sexual health.
-Paying attention to changes to your body and taking action when things don’t seem right is important because sexual health isn’t just about you – it’s about your partners’ health, too.
+Paying attention to changes in your body and taking action when things don’t seem right is important because sexual health isn’t just about you – it’s about your partners’ health, too.

 But as you’ll see, being smart about sexually transmissible infections (STIs) is more than just looking for odd bumps and lumps.